 The weapon of a hero recited in legends that becomes a pair with the Rune Shield.

-With so many progressive cultures in terms of technology and engineering bordering the nation, it is feasible for Latria to have developed into a culture conducive to comparatively higher advancements in magical science.
-The rune sword and shield may even hint to the underlying history behind the country’s obsession with magic.
-Both of their descriptions note them to be the weapon of a hero recited in legend, though the fact that we can acquire two sets indicate that these wasn’t just one.
-Nonetheless, their existence in Latria implies the country to have been home to legendary magic warriors.
+With so many progressive cultures in terms of technology and engineering bordering the nation, it is only natural for Latria to have been shaped into a land making comparatively higher advancements in magical science.
+The rune sword and shield even hints to the underlying history behind the country’s obsession with magic.
+Both of their descriptions note them to be the weapon of a hero recited in legend, though the fact that we can acquire two sets indicate that there wasn’t just one.
+Nonetheless, their existence in Latria implies that the country had been home to legendary magic warriors.
 In that case, the nation’s entire culture of extravagance, excess, and magic can be traced back to the time of these heroes.
 Whether they were among the country’s founders or part of some progenitor culture, their heroic exploits likely solidified Latria’s development into a rich and magically-literate society in the next age.

 But no matter how far ahead Latria became with its magical research, it was all for naught after demons ravaged the world.
 With the soul arts subsequently banned, the Ivory Tower was prohibited along with it.
 The Nexus Archstone text refers to it as something that the Queen had “restored”, implying that it had been previously neglected.
 Evidently, the tower had discontinued its soul research if not been outright closed down.
 Even so, Latria seems to have fared rather well despite the huge loss.
 Its class system, form of government, and religious iconography seemingly survived the test of time.
 As for the actual religion, the traditional imagery may have merely been preserved for aesthetics, but it is possible that worship of the Queen had been folded into the concept of divine right, though Latria’s focus on the purity of bloodlines meant that it didn’t need to adopt the up-and-coming religion of one God.